Jefferson Salamander Environmental DNA Study

 Embracing a new eDNA TechnologyConventional methods of observing and detecting aquatic species can be time consuming, expensive, and harmful to the target species or their environment.
 Using eDNA sampling, we can perform non-invasive surveys for the presence of these creatures—potentially saving your projects time and money.
 Read More

 Disrupting species identification: eDNA and identifying organisms in the fieldSome conventional species identification relies only on visual categorization.
 This can be troublesome with similar-looking species or incomplete specimens.
-Partnering with the University of Guelph to develop eDNA techniques as well as a pocket lab that brings testing the field, Mary Murdoch is pioneering this technology.
+Partnering with the University of Guelph to develop eDNA techniques as well as a pocket lab that brings testing to the field, Mary Murdoch is pioneering this technology.
 Read More

 We're better together